H12/nextcapital_project/README.txt

 3) Spacing on the divs goes a bit wonky when the window is sized smaller -Can be fixed with better CSS

+4) App doesn't work properly in https on github page -Unsure how to address

 Things to Improve
 --------------------------------
 1) Error handling across the board